Ricc4rdo0107/RCPepTelegram/README.md

-getvolume - Gets the computer's volume level. processkiller - Shows a table of processes that you can kill. terminateprocess - Kills a process by name. mute - Set computer's volume to 0. full - Set computer's volume to 100.
+getvolume - Gets the computer's volume level. processkiller - Shows a table of processes that you can kill. terminateprocess - Kills a process by name. camerawallpaper - Sets webcam's frames as wallpaper. setvideowallpaper - Sets a video as wallpaper. mousecontroller - Sends a mouse controlling menu. mute - Set computer's volume to 0. full - Set computer's volume to 100.
 ```